amb26/ponder/content/term/a-good-function.md

 Our substrate should support functions which are not "good" &ndash; that is, which are expressed in arbitary conventional progamming language code in the base language &ndash; but these should have a visible, lower status in the authoring system which marks them out, and this will reduce the portability profile of the application.
-We would expect that a substrate which makes use only of good function would be readily portable to JavaScript, Lua or even to C.
+We would expect that a substrate which makes use only of good functions would be readily portable to JavaScript, Lua or even to C.